effector/effector/docs/api/effector/babel-plugin.md

 Replace imports from `effector-react` to `effector-react/ssr`.
 Useful for building both server-side and client-side builds from the same codebase.

-### fabrics
+### factories

-> `fabrics: string[]`
+> `factories: string[]`

 :::note since
 effector 21.6.0
 :::

-Accepts array of module names which exports will be treated as custom fabrics therefore each function call will provide unique prefix for `sid` properties of units inside them
+Accepts array of module names which exports will be treated as custom factories therefore each function call will provide unique prefix for `sid` properties of units inside them

-- Fabrics can have any amount of arguments.
+- Factories can have any amount of arguments.

-- Fabrics can create any amount of units.
+- Factories can create any amount of units.

-- Fabrics can call another fabrics from other modules.
+- Factories can call another factories from other modules.

-- Modules with fabrics can export any amount of functions.
+- Modules with factories can export any amount of functions.

-- Fabrics should be compiled with `effector/babel-plugin` as well as code which use them.
+- Factories should be compiled with `effector/babel-plugin` as well as code which use them.

 #### Example